NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/CinematicRenderingVTK/README.md

 Adapt `vtkSSAOPass` to create ambient occlusion (AO) implementation for volumes:
  - `ComputeKernel()` in vtkSSAOPass can be modified to adapted for AO of volumes [Jiayi]
+ - Only compute an occlusion volume once (pre-compute), use this for shading in raycaster

 Through discussions with the VTK team, we identified another feature which could help improve shading in volume rendering:
  - https://gitlab.kitware.com/vtk/vtk/-/merge_requests/9231